The Access Coalition: Creating More Inclusive Retail Spaces

 Background of the Coalition

 Inclusive design is not only good for people – it’s good for business.
-Research shows that inclusive design is ultimately just good design.
-It spurs innovation, resulting in products and services in demand by the broadest possible audience, and workplaces that attract and retain a broad base of talent—including the historically underleveraged pool of talent represented by the disability community.
+Research shows it spurs innovation, resulting in products and services in demand by the broadest possible audience, and workplaces that attract and retain a broad base of talent—including the historically underleveraged pool of talent represented by the disability community.

-In search of design guidance that centers accessibility and inclusion for built retail environments, founding members Starbucks and Walmart developed and launched the Inclusive Spaces Coalition.
-The objective of the coalition is to create an open-source framework that builds on the strong foundation of the ADA, centered on three principles: human centered design, co-creation, and a holistic approach to creating an accessible experience.
+In search of design guidance that centers accessibility and inclusion for built retail environments, The Access Coalition launched in October 2024.
+The objective of the coalition is to create an open-source framework that builds on the strong foundation of the ADA, centered on five principles: human centered design, co-creation, transparency, research & evidence based, and a holistic systems approach to creating an accessible experience.

 Our Vision + Mission